Rat431/ColdHook/README.md

   - Ability to re-calculate special instructions if needed.

 ## Build requirements
-- MSVC 2013 build tools are required to compile this project.
+- MSVC 2019 or higher build tools are required to compile this project.

 # Functions documentation